-The Capital Facilities Plan is scheduled to be adopted on March 25, 2019.
-After adoption, the District will forward the Capital Facilities Plan to Clark County and the City of Battle Ground for inclusion in the Comprehensive Plan.
-The district will continue to update the Capital Facilities Plan.
+The Capital Facilities Plan is scheduled to be adopted on May 14, 2019.
+After adoption, the District will forward the Capital Facilities Plan to Clark County, the City of Vancouver, and the City of Camas for inclusion in their Comprehensive Plans.
+The District will continue to update the Capital Facilities Plan as required.
 The projects included in the Capital Facilities Plan have been or will be subject to project-level environmental review when appropriate.
-Facilities will be designed and constructed in accordance with RCW 39.35D.040 high performance building standards.